-All students are assigned a primary supervisor, and in some cases where the work is interdisciplinary, co-supervision will be offered.
-Students are supported in their programme of independent research which frequently culminates in the production of research worthy of peer-reviewed publications.
+All students are assigned a primary supervisor.
+In some cases where the work is interdisciplinary, co-supervision will be offered.
+Students are supported by supervisors in their programme of independent research, which frequently culminates in the production of research worthy of peer-reviewed publications.

-At the school of English, Drama and Film offer we offer experience in the supervision of PhD students and a wide-ranging expertise.
-Many of our PhD students have been successful in obtaining Postdoctoral funding following their research.
+At the School of English, Drama and Film, we offer wide-ranging experience in the supervision of PhD students Many of our PhD students have been successful in obtaining postdoctoral funding following their research.

 It is expected that PhD students will have an academic background necessary to support doctoral level research.
-The majority of our candidates have a proven strong graduate and postgraduate record (a high MA result of 2:1- 1:1 or GPA above 3.2).
-We would also be looking for an IELTS score of 8, if English is not your first language.
-A potential supervisor may be able to advise on the knowledge they expect their potential students to have gained before applying for entry to the programme.
+The majority of our candidates have a strong graduate and postgraduate record (a high MA result of 2:1- 1:1 or GPA above 3.2).
+The School requires an IELTS band 8 if English is not your first language.
+A potential supervisor will be able to advise on the knowledge they expect their students to have gained before applying for entry to the programme.

-MLitts are also required to have an academic background necessary to support independent research.
-We would also be looking for an IELTS score of 8, if English is not your first language and a high BA result 2:1- 1:1 or GPA of GPA above 3.2.
-A potential supervisor may be able to advise on the knowledge they expect their potential students to have gained before applying for entry to the programme.
-It should be noted that a student if successful during their MLitt research, they may be able to request a transfer to the PhD programme.
-This does require academic approval.
+MLitt students are also required to have an academic background necessary to support independent research.
+The School requires an IELTS band 8 if English is not your first language, and a high BA result 2:1- 1:1 or GPA of GPA above 3.2.
+A potential supervisor will be able to advise on the knowledge they expect their students to have gained before applying for entry to the programme.

-In addition to subject specific knowledge, all PhD students and MLitt students are expected to have a basic understanding of research methods before applying for entry to the PhD and MLitt programme.
-If this knowledge needs supporting and the student is offered a place, it is expected that they will complete necessary modules either in the School or on the UCD campus to meet research needs.
+In addition to subject specific knowledge, all PhD and MLitt students are expected to have a basic understanding of research methods before applying for entry to the PhD and MLitt programme.
+It is compulsory to complete Research Intergrity Training during all UCD research degrees and it is expected that students will complete any modules, either in the School or in UCD, required to meet research needs.

-First you need to identify what has already been done in your chosen research area, an initial MLA bibliography search is a useful as a starting point.
-Following this you need to develop with a clear breakdown of provisional chapters.
-Once complete, you should make contact with a potential supervisor to discuss possible directions to your project.
+First you need to identify what has already been done in your chosen research area and identify a gap in the existing knowledge that your research could fill.
+Following this, you need to articulate a clear focus and approach for your research, and a breakdown of provisional chapters.
+Once you complete the proposal, you should make contact with a potential supervisor to discuss possible directions to your project.

 As well as an in-depth proposal a future supervisor would also need to see